Effective: January 1, 2020

 Information You Instruct Us to Share.
 You may be presented with an option to have us send certain information to third parties or give them access to it.
 If you choose to do so, your Personal Information and other information may be disclosed to such third parties and all information you disclose will be subject to the third-party privacy policies and practices of such third parties.

 Service Providers.
 We may use third-party service providers to perform certain business services on behalf of us or the Services and may disclose Personal Information to such service providers as needed for them to perform these business services.
 Service providers are only allowed to use, disclose or retain the Personal Information to provide these services and are prohibited from selling Personal Information.
-Business services provided include, but are not limited to, hosting services, software as a service, document management services, communications services such as email, text, and chat services, software and website development services, scholarship and financial aid services, lending and loan processing services, collection services, accounting and audit services, compliance services, quality control services, analytics services, call center services, housing services, marketing services, employment and employment verification services.
+Business services provided include, but are not limited to, hosting services, software as a service, document management services, communications services such as email, text, and chat services, software and website development services, scholarship and financial aid services, lending and loan processing services, collection services, accounting and audit services, compliance services, quality control services, analytics services, call center services, housing services, marketing services, employment, employment verification services and proctoring and testing services.

 Internal Third Parties.
 We may share Personal Information with our parent company, subsidiaries and other companies owned by or controlled by SBBCollege, who may use the Personal Information for the purposes described above.

 Business Transactions.
 We may do business with third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your Personal Information in the same way as set out in this Policy.